The 4 Presidents Carved On Mount Rushmore

 You can learn more about Mount Rushmore and the many other attractions in the area with the nine hour Mount Rushmore Grand Legends Tour.
 This comprehensive guided tour begins with a visit to Mount Rushmore, and then moves on to Custer State Park, the Iron Mountain Road, Sylvan Lake, and the Crazy Horse Memorial.
 The final leg of this great experience takes you on the 1880 Train, a vintage train that travels across the Black Hills.

 If you want to explore the area at your own pace, be sure to include the Mount Rushmore Audio Tour when you visit Mount Rushmore.
-This self-guided audio tour features narration, music, interviews, sound effects, and more, giving you an amazing perspective on what it took to achieve the carving of the Mount Rushmore presidents.
+This self-guided audio tour features narration, music, interviews, sound effects, and more, giving you an amazing perspective on what it took to achieve the carving of the presidents Mount Rushmore honors.
 The audio tour is available in several different languages, including English, Spanish, German, and Lakota.
 Of course, visitors can also check out the Grand View Terrace and the Visitor Center.

 Lodging in the Mount Rushmore Area

 During your trip to the Mount Rushmore area, plan to stay for several days to explore all that the national park area has to offer.
 Give yourself comfortable lodging close to the most popular sights in the area by selecting the Econo Lodge Rapid City, the Comfort Inn Rapid City, or the Quality Inn Rapid City.
 Your Mount Rushmore vacation will be complete with all of these beautiful granite views.
 Combine thousands of years of history with the beauty of a national monument and surrounding landmarks of South Dakota.
 American wonders await, honoring American presidents Abraham Lincoln, president Theodore Roosevelt, Thomas Jefferson, and George Washington, the founding fathers that make visiting Mount Rushmore a must.